slowernews/wisdom-tldr/README.md

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

-Do not truly commit to anything but *yourself*
+Do not truly commit to anything but *yourself*.

 > *'Do not commit to anyone.' -- Robert Greene (20th law of power)*